Mansoor-at/Semi-supervised-surgical-tool-detection/README.md

 * Just change the config file to train on different percentages of labeled set. <br />

 ## Evaluation
-* To evaluate the model, use the checkpoint. <br />
+* To evaluate the model, use the following. <br />
 ```sh
 CUDA_VISIBLE_DEVICES =1,2 python train_net.py \
                                   --eval-only \